xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2021-11-12-arm-none-eabi-gcc-v10-3-1-2-2-released.md

 ---
 title:  xPack Arm Embedded GCC 10.3.1-2.2 released

-summary: "Version **10.3.1-2.2** is a maintenance release; it lightly reduces the size of the archives."
+summary: "Version **10.3.1-2.2** is a maintenance release; it slightly reduces the size of the archives."

 arm_version: 10.3-2021.10
 arm_date: October 21, 2021